-UNIVERSITY LOGOS/MARKS

-UNIVERSITY LOGOS/MARKS

 University of Michigan has four official marks - the primary logo, the horizontal logo, the secondary mark and the University Seal.
-The primary and horizontal logos are used to definitively identify the university when marketing/communicating to general audiences.
-The secondary mark (the Block M) is reserved for audiences already familiar with the university.
-The University Seal is reserved for presidential and regental use only.
+The primary and horizontal logos - which clearly spell out "University of Michigan" - are used for marketing/communicating to general audiences.
+The secondary mark (the Block M) is reserved for internal audiences or those already familiar with the university.
+The University Seal is strictly reserved for presidential and regental use.